daluisgarcia/backend-daluisgarcia.github.io/README.md

 Then you need to run the command ```python manage.py migrate``` to create the database.

+When the migration is complited, you can create a superuser with the command ```python manage.py createsuperuser```.

 Finally you can run the project with the command ```python manage.py runserver```.